planetmint/planetmint-driver-python/docs/usage.rst

-For the examples on this page, we assume you're using a Python 3 version of IPython (or similar), you've :doc:`installed the planetmint_driver Python package <quickstart>`, and :doc:`you have determined the BigchainDB Root URL <connect>` of the node or cluster you want to connect to.
+For the examples on this page, we assume you're using a Python 3 version of IPython (or similar), you've :doc:`installed the planetmint_driver Python package <quickstart>`, and :doc:`you have determined the Planetmint Root URL <connect>` of the node or cluster you want to connect to.

 Getting Started
 ---------------

-We begin by creating an object of class BigchainDB:
+We begin by creating an object of class Planetmint:

 .. ipython::

-    In [0]: from planetmint_driver import BigchainDB
+    In [0]: from planetmint_driver import Planetmint

-    In [0]: bdb_root_url = 'https://example.com:9984'  # Use YOUR BigchainDB Root URL here
+    In [0]: bdb_root_url = 'https://example.com:9984'  # Use YOUR Planetmint Root URL here

-If the BigchainDB node or cluster doesn't require authentication tokens, you can do:
+If the Planetmint node or cluster doesn't require authentication tokens, you can do:

 .. ipython::

-    In [0]: bdb = BigchainDB(bdb_root_url)
+    In [0]: bdb = Planetmint(bdb_root_url)

 If it *does* require authentication tokens, you can do put them in a dict like so: